sylabs/singularity-userdocs/singularity_and_docker.rst

 -  Pull and build from OCI containers in archive formats, or cached in a local Docker daemon.

+Behind the scenes, {Singularity} automatically translates the Docker / OCI container into its native format.
 This section will highlight these workflows, and discuss the limitations and best practices to keep in mind when creating containers targeting both Docker and {Singularity}.

+{Singularity} 3.11 introduces an alternative, experimental, :ref:`oci mode
+<oci_mode>`, to run Docker / OCI containers natively, without translation.
+This
+is accessed using the ``--oci`` flag for ``run / shell / exec`` and offers improved compatibility in some cases.
+Special requirements and limitations apply, which will be addressed through version 4.0.
+Please :ref:`consult the documentation <oci_mode>` about ``--oci`` mode for more information.

 ****************************
  Containers From Docker Hub